niiccoo2/RC-Tank/README.md

 | home2        | 10       |
 | phone        | 20       |
 | cell modem   | 30       |
+#### 21:00 | 30 minutes
+Spend a bit trying to debug why it is sending tiny bit of power to the motors whenever we read from camera.
+Seems to be either power related or USB interferince.
+Tmrw I'll look at the pwm signals to check how they look, as well as calculate the total power everything is drawing and the total the motor contolers can supply from the 5v rail.
+I think I'm pulling too much so might need a seprate buck converter.

 ## CAD designs
 ### Riser